nleanba/typst-theoretic/main.typ

 - Exercise solutions:
   #h(1fr)#box[ → #fn-link("solutions")]
-  - Every theorem environment accepts a second positional argument, which gets used as the solution.
+  - Every theorem environment can have a solution, which is shown in a separate section.
   - Solutions section automatically hides itself if there are no solutions to show.
   #example(```typ
-    #theorem(kind: "exercise", supplement: "Exercise")[
+    #theorem(kind: "exercise", supplement: "Exercise", solution: [
-      Go look for the solution of this exercise at the end of this document.
-    ][
       // no cheating! //
     >>>  Yay! you found it!
+    ])[
+      Go look for the solution of this exercise at the end of this document.
     ]
     ```)